-Choosing Myself and Being A Little More Intentional About Life
+Being A Little More Intentional With Life And My Time!

 Yesterday after leaving the hospital for pains and abnormal breathing, I got to thinking so much about life.
 I thought a lot about the moments, experiences and people that we take for granted because we assume that life owes us everything we encounter.
 I thought about how easy it is to take good health for granted.
 How easy it is to allow other people’s actions to stress us out, cause us to worry so much that we drive ourselves into rare, sometimes fatal illnesses.
 We fall into states of depression, we teach ourselves to hate life all because we stopped choosing ourselves and let the actions of others determine how we navigate through life.

 There is something so gratifying about choosing yourself.
 There’s power in the moment you decide that you are the primary source of your own happiness and you won’t allow anything or anyone to stand in the way of creating perfect peace in your everyday life.
 When we are born, we come into this world with an innocence so pure, so sweet.
 As we grow older it is the world around us that teaches us to forgo our innocence to become someone unrecognizable.
 You can fall victim to this or you can choose to not let life turn you cold.
 Most of us choose the latter.
 This is probably the first moment in our lives when we choose not to choose ourselves.
 The moment where we begin letting reality, life’s circumstances and the people we’ve chosen to surround ourselves with to make decisions for us opposed to following our heart.
 We basically stop being intentional about the life that we live.